 The albacore troll fishery is based mainly on the west coast of the North and South Islands and operates between December and May each year.
-The distribution of catch and effort is almost identical (Figure 5).
+There is considerable variation from year to year in the availability of these fish to New Zealand waters, with poorer years associated with El Nino events.
+Within a season, however, catch rates experienced across the fleet show little variance and the distribution of catch and effort is almost identical (Figure 5).

 The purse seine fishery within New Zealand fisheries waters occurs on both the east and west coast of the North Island between January and May (Figure 6).
-The amount of catch / effort in a given year depends on the presence of the larger purse seine vessels that sometimes move down from the tropics to fish within New Zealand fisheries waters during the summer, as well as the availability of skipjack in New Zealand waters.
+The amount of catch/effort in a given year depends on the presence of the larger purse seine vessels that sometimes move down from the tropics to fish within New Zealand fisheries waters during the summer, as well as the availability of skipjack in New Zealand waters.